AmiralSynux/BreastCancerDiagnostic/README.md

 the average pooling layer, and one fully-connected layer that outputs a 4096-dimensional vector.
 After we extract each layer, we create a new class called FeatureExtractor that inherits the nn.Module from PyTorch.
 <h3>Training a binary classification model</h3>

 In order to train a model for our classification problem we used Keras.
+We divided the dataset into two groups: normal mammograms and images with malformations (benign and malignant).
+Our purpose was to separate the healthy patients in order to help the specialists focus on the potentially ill people.
+Our model has eleven layers and in order to prevent problems such as overfitting we used early stopping as a strategy.

-Our model has the following blueprint:
+<br>Our model has the following blueprint:</br>
 <h4>Binary classification model</h4>
 <img src="images/model.png" alt="Binary classification model"/>
 In terms of performance our model has the following accuracy: